 “Sometimes the impetus for these conversations comes from your customers.
-You hear it enough times, whether it’s through social media, reviews and surveys, or someone on the support team responding to tickets,” said Geisler.
+You hear it enough times, whether it’s through social media, reviews and surveys, or someone on the support team responding to tickets,” says Geisler.
 “If you’re asking general marketing-related questions, it will likely give you good content and help you better understand your customers, but it’s more valuable to go in knowing what you’re interviewing about.”

-“Once you know what you want the outcome to be, you can go in and decide the best questions to ask,” said Barnes.
+“Once you know what you want the outcome to be, you can go in and decide the best questions to ask,” says Barnes.
 “Ask as many questions as you can, and think about how they can get to the answers you need.”

 While it’s helpful to have both overarching goals and more focused ideas of achieving those goals to guide the conversation, you want to remain open-minded about the course of the discussion.
-This allows for the customers you talk to to disprove your original theories or take the conversation in a new direction.
+This allows the customers you talk to disprove your original theories or take the conversation in a new direction.

-“Interviews should start soft and get more pointed as you go, but there are definitely times where the interview goes in a direction you don’t expect it to go and you should be prepared for that,” said Geisler.
+“Interviews should start soft and get more pointed as you go, but there are definitely times where the interview goes in a direction you don’t expect it to go and you should be prepared for that,” says Geisler.
 You can always use that feedback either for what you’re currently researching or in future projects.”